-By resolution of the Board adopted on May 27, 2015, the precise number of directors has been fixed at nine directors.
-All nominees have served continuously as directors of the Corporation since their appointment or first election in such capacity with the exception of Ms. Nathalie Bourque, being a new nominee proposed for election as directors of the Corporation.
-Therefore, a total of nine nominees are being proposed as directors for election by the shareholders at the Meeting.
-The following table sets out the names of said nominees for election, their present principal occupation, the years in which they became directors of the Corporation and the number of Common Shares of the Corporation owned, directly or indirectly, or controlled or directed by the nominees.
+By resolution of the Board adopted on May 24, 2016, the precise number of directors has been fixed at eight directors.
+All nominees have served continuously as directors of the Corporation since their appointment or first election in such capacity.
+Therefore, a total of eight nominees are being proposed as directors for election by the shareholders at the Meeting.
+The following table sets out the names of said nominees for election, their present principal occupation, the year in which they became directors of the Corporation and the number of Common Shares of the Corporation owned, directly or indirectly, or controlled or directed by the nominees.

 The persons designated on the enclosed form of proxy intend to vote for the election of the nominees whose names are set forth below.
-Each of the nominees has provided the information as to the shares of the Corporation he or she beneficially owns or over which he or she exercises control or direction, as at June 12, 2015.
+Each of the nominees has provided the information as to the shares of the Corporation he or she beneficially owns or over which he or she exercises control or direction, as at June 17, 2016.

 Name Principal Occupation

+Nathalie Bourque (1) Québec, Canada Corporate Director.
+Since 2016, Quebec Chair of Hill+Knowlton Strategies.
+Since 2012, member of the Board and of the Human Resources and Governance committee of Alimentation Couche-Tard.

-Nathalie Bourque Québec, Canada From 2005 to February 2015, Vice-President, Public Affairs and Global Communications at CAE Inc. (provider of modelling, simulation and training for civil aviation).
-Prior to 2005, partner at NATIONAL Public Relations (firm of public relations).
+Director since: 2015 From 2005 to 2015, Vice-President, Public Affairs and Global Communications at CAE Inc. (aircraft simulator manufacturer and pilot

-New Nominee

-Independent
+Independent training for civil and military customers as well as training for

-Common Shares : nil
+Common Shares : 2,500 healthcare professionals).
+Prior to 2005, partner at NATIONAL Public

+Deferred Share Units : 2,203 Relations.

-Paule Doré (1) Québec, Canada Corporate Director.
-From 2006 to 2009, Special Advisor to the Founder and Executive Chairman of the Board of CGI Group Inc. Up to February 2006, Executive Vice-President and Chief Corporate
+Paule Doré (2) Québec, Canada Corporate Director.
+From 2006 t o 2009, Special Advisor to the Founder and Executive Chairman of the Board of CGI Group Inc. Up to February 2006, Executive Vice-President and Chief Corporate

-Director since: 2010 Officer of CGI Group Inc. (provider of end-to-end IT and business
+Director since: 2010 Independent Officer of CGI Group Inc. (provider of end-to-end IT and business process services).

-Independent process services).

 Common Shares : 17,000 (3)

-Deferred Share Units: 9,429

-Jean-Louis Fontaine (1) Québec, Canada Vice-Chairman of the Board and director, Bombardier Inc. (diversified manufacturer of transportation equipment).

-Director since: 1990

-Independent

-Common Shares : 48,000 (4)

-Deferred Share Units: 17,865
+Deferred Share Units: 11,632

-Stock Appreciation Rights: 2,000

-Gilles Labbé President and Chief Executive Officer, Héroux-Devtek Inc.
+Gilles Labbé Québec, Canada President and Chief Executive Officer, Héroux-Devtek Inc.

-Québec, Canada

 Director since: 1985

 Non-independent

-Common Shares : 3,592,238 (5)
+Common Shares : 3,622,016 (4)

-Louis Morin (2) Québec, Canada Since June 2010, President of Busrel Inc., North-American supplier of promotional items.
+Louis Morin (1) Québec, Canada Since June 2010, President of Busrel Inc., North-American supplier of promotional items.
 Up to March 31, 2009, Vice-President and Chief Financial Officer of Quebecor Inc. (Quebecor is one of Canada's largest media companies).

 Director since: 2008

 Independent

 Common Shares : 20,000

-Deferred Share Units: 9,429
+Deferred Share Units: 11,632

-Stock Appreciation Rights: 2,000

-James J. Morris (2) Washington, U.S.A.
+James J. Morris (1) Washington, U.S.A.
 Corporate Director and consultant.
-Up to December 31, 2006, Vice President Engineering and Manufacturing for Boeing Commercial
+Up to December 31, 2006, Vice President Engineering and Manufacturing for Boeing Commercial Airplanes.

-Director since: 2013 Airplanes.
+Director since: 2013

 Independent

 Common Shares : 20,000

-Deferred Share Units: 5,437
+Deferred Share Units: 14,041

-Name Principal Occupation

-Réal Raymond (1) Corporate Director and Chairman of the Board of Héroux-Devtek and
+Réal Raymond (2) Corporate Director and Chairman of the Board of Héroux-Devtek and

 Québec, Canada Metro Inc. Up to 2007, President and Chief Executive Officer of National Bank of Canada.

 Director since: 2010

 Independent

 Common Shares : 17,000

-Deferred Share Units: 20,355
+Deferred Share Units: 26,737

+Name Principal Occupation
-Brian A. Robbins (2) President and Chief Executive Officer, Exco Technologies Limited

-Ontario, Canada (supplier of moulded and extruded parts for the automotive and industrial markets).
+Brian A. Robbins (2) Ontario, Canada President and Chief Executive Officer, Exco Technologies Limited (supplier of molded and extruded parts for the automotive and industrial markets).

 Director since: 2000

 Independent

-Common Shares : 40,000 (6)
+Common Shares : 50,000 (5)

-Deferred Share Units: 17,887
+Deferred Share Units: 24,470

-Stock Appreciation Rights: 2,000

-Andrew John Stevens (2) Corporate Director.
+Andrew John Stevens (1) Corporate Director.
 Up to November 2011, Chief Executive Officer of

 Cheltenham, United Kingdom COBHAM plc.
-From September 2005 to December 2009, Chief Operating Officer of COBHAM plc.
-(Provider of innovative range of
+From September 2005 to December 2009, Chief Operating Officer of COBHAM plc (provider of innovative range of

 Director since: 2014 technologies and services to solve challenging problems across

 Independent commercial, defense and security markets).

-Common Shares: Nil
+Common Shares: 12,500

-Deferred Share Units: 2,756
+Deferred Share Units: 11,360